awslabs/sbt-aws/docs/public/README.md

   constructor(scope: App, id: string, props?: StackProps) {
     super(scope, id, props);

-    const vpc = new ec2.Vpc(this, "MyVpc", {
+    const vpc = new ec2.Vpc(this, 'MyVpc', {
-      maxAzs: 3 // Default is all AZs in region
+      maxAzs: 3, // Default is all AZs in region
     });

-    const cluster = new ecs.Cluster(this, "MyCluster", {
+    const cluster = new ecs.Cluster(this, 'MyCluster', {
-      vpc: vpc
+      vpc: vpc,
     });

-    // Create a load-balanced Fargate service and make it public new ecs_patterns.ApplicationLoadBalancedFargateService(this, "MyFargateService", {
+    // Create a load-balanced Fargate service and make it public new ecs_patterns.ApplicationLoadBalancedFargateService(this, 'MyFargateService', {
       cluster: cluster, // Required
       cpu: 512, // Default is 256
       desiredCount: 6, // Default is 1
-      taskImageOptions: { image: ecs.ContainerImage.fromRegistry("amazon/amazon-ecs-sample") },
+      taskImageOptions: { image: ecs.ContainerImage.fromRegistry('amazon/amazon-ecs-sample') },
       memoryLimitMiB: 2048, // Default is 512
-      publicLoadBalancer: true // Default is false
+      publicLoadBalancer: true, // Default is false
     });
   }
 }